FabricDevCamp/FabricCICD/docs/GettingStarted.md

 OK, you’re almost done.
 There is one more step which is to set the **AdminUserId** value in **AppSettings.cs**.
-This configuration value is important when you start running flows as a service principal.
+This configuration value is important when you start running the demo workflows as a service principal.

-Here is the issue that is addressed with the **AdminUserId** configuration value.
+Let's take a step back and explain the issue that is addressed with the **AdminUserId** configuration value.
 If you create a workspace as a service principal, that service principal will be the only identity that can access that workspace.
 That means you will not be able to inspect that workspace in